kamikaz1k/cravelist-web-client/README.md

 # Cravelist-web-client

+## TODO List
+* Create a list view
+* Create a list route
+* Create a details route
+* prepare the details view

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.